ARPA Reporting

 Contact OML at https://www.oml.org/inquiry or call OML at (405) 528 7515 with any questions.

 The OML American Recovery Plan Act service provides information based on the guidance provided by the U.S. Department of the Treasury and the state of Oklahoma.
 Each Oklahoma municipality is responsible for submitting and verifying the correct budget information, using ARPA funds correctly, and submitting a project and expenditure report every year in April until 2026.
-The advice of a municipal attorney, as a legal advisor, should be followed before making any decisions regarding accepting, spending, or reporting on ARPA funds.
+The advice of a municipal attorney, as a legal advisor, should be followed before making any decision regarding accepting, spending, or reporting on ARPA funds.